bjnord/coding_practice/synacor/README.md

     - north, east, east, north, west, south, east, east, west, north, north, east
     - `22 + 4 - 11 * 4 - 18 - 11 - 1 = 30`

-#### Vault Door After Solution
+#### Vault Door

 typo here ("hour hands" should be "your hands"):
 ```
 As you approach the vault door, the number on the vault door flashes white!
 The hourglass is still running!
 It flashes white!
 You hear a click from the vault door.
 The orb evaporates out of hour hands.
 ```

+#### Vault

-- code #8 is printed on your forehead in charcoal
+code #8 is printed on your forehead in charcoal

 - use the mirror found in the vault, but of course, you're seeing it in a mirror, so... (this made me laugh!)